Building a Reliable and Scalable IoT Platform

 Extensibility on the fly in MongoDB’s document model

 What about time series data?
 IoT is all about time series.
-It is important to note that there are a number of time series databases in the market that cover every potential edge case such as rolling up data on the fly from microseconds to years.
+It is important to note that there is a number of time series databases in the market that cover every potential edge case such as rolling up data on the fly from microseconds to years.
 While this is an amazing feature, it is unnecessary for most project requirements.
 MongoDB is a general-purpose database that handles time series data as well as many other use cases for you.
 What makes MongoDB a good choice for time series data?
 The flexible schema, scalability, and a modern query language that can not only handle simple queries but also perform complex analytics and integration with leading machine learning and AI platforms such as Apache Spark or Tensorflow.

 MongoDB has published a whitepaper that does an in-depth analysis on how to design time series schemas in MongoDB leveraging the schema design pattern of bucketing.
 With bucketing we optimize the storage of time series data by defining a specific time series per document rather than a document per event.